 If all tests are normal, and especially if your dog is a senior, the diagnosis will probably be idiopathic vestibular syndrome, which is the most common form of this disorder.

 Treatment options for vestibular disease depend on the reason for the problem.

 In the case of idiopathic vestibular syndrome, treatment involves supportive care until the signs resolve on their own.
+Most dogs recover from the worst of the symptoms within a couple of days, although full recovery can take months, and for some dogs, the head tilt is permanent.
 Anti-vertigo medications like meclizine are often prescribed along with anti-nausea drugs.
-The treatment is similar when the cause was a stroke or vascular accident.
+The treatment is similar if the cause of the vestibular dysfunction was a stroke or vascular accident.

 Dogs that have experienced trauma to the vestibular system may improve with supportive care (like those with idiopathic vestibular syndrome).
 Some are candidates for surgery to repair the damage.
 Hospitalization with intensive care may be needed during recovery.

 If the vestibular disease is secondary to hypothyroidism, the vet will begin thyroid supplementation.
 Supportive care may be needed at first until the medication begins to work.

 If the dog has an inner or middle ear infection, then the treatment may involve topical ear medications and/or oral medications to eradicate the source of the infections (often bacteria and/or yeast overgrowth).
 Dogs may have debris in the ears that must be removed under general anesthesia.